FAQ - Referees

 How will I know if I am selected?

-Selection 1: Mid-March (majority of all referees).
+Selection 1: Middle of March (majority of the referees)

 How do you elect the referees?